vmware-archive/AndroidIntelliJStarter/README.md

 - Optionally, fork the robolectric repo on GitHub if you wish to use a fork for your project to make it easy to contribute changes back to robolectric.
   We recommend that you fork robolectric.
   Go to https://github.com/pivotal/robolectric and click the "Fork" button.
-- Clone this project to get the code, then add all of its code to your new project's repo by running:
+- Clone the AndroidIntelliJStarter project, then add all of its code and setup to your new project's repo by running:

         git clone git://github.com/pivotal/AndroidIntelliJStarter starter_tmp
         cd starter_tmp